 Planning home improvements

-With house prices flattening and energy costs rapidly increasing both nationally and globally, improving the energy efficiency of your existing home presents an opportunity to ‘future proof’ your investment.
+With house prices and energy costs rising both nationally and globally, improving the energy efficiency of your existing home presents an opportunity to ‘future proof’ your investment.

 Along with this article, read Buying an existing home, which may help minimise home improvement costs by explaining what to look for; Repairs and maintenance, which has guidance on general repairs and maintenance; and Renovations and additions, which follows this article.